 MarineMax, based in Clearwater, Fla., is the nation’s largest recreational boat retailer and the largest Sea Ray dealer in the world.

-MarineMax said today that its revenue grew about 22 percent, or $39 million, to $214.4 million in its third quarter and same-store sales grew 22 percent on top of 16 percent growth in the quarter last year.
+MarineMax said today that revenue grew 23 percent to $245 million in its second fiscal 2017 quarter, with same-store sales growing 13 percent in addition to 16 percent growth in the quarter last year.